Ptolemaic dynasty

-Ptolemy, one of the seven somatophylakes (bodyguard companions), a general and possible half-brother of Alexander the Great, was appointed satrap of Egypt after Alexander's death in 323 BC.
-In 305 BC, he declared himself Pharaoh Ptolemy I, later known as Sōter "Saviour".
+Ptolemy, a general and one of the somatophylakes (bodyguard companions) of Alexander the Great, was appointed satrap of Egypt after Alexander's death in 323 BC.
+In 305 BC he declared himself Pharaoh Ptolemy I, later known as Sōter "Saviour".
 The Egyptians soon accepted the Ptolemies as the successors to the pharaohs of independent Egypt.
-Ptolemy's family ruled Egypt until the Roman conquest of 30 BC.
+The new dynasty showed respect to local traditions and adopted the Egyptian titles and iconography, while also preserving their own Greek language and culture.
+The Ptolemaic period was marked by the intense interactions and blending of the Greek and Egyptian cultures.
+Under the Ptolemies, Hellenistic religion was largely shaped by religious syncretism and imperial cult.
+Elements of Greek education became widespread in urban spaces, culminating in the foundation of the Mouseion (including the Library of Alexandria) and the Serapeum.
+During the Hellenistic period, the city of Alexandria, founded by Alexander the Great, would gradually surpass Athens as the intellectual centre of the Mediterranean world.

-Like the earlier dynasties of ancient Egypt, the Ptolemaic dynasty practiced inbreeding including sibling marriage, but this did not start in earnest until nearly a century into the dynasty's history.
-All the male rulers of the dynasty took the name Ptolemy, while queens regnant were all called Cleopatra, Arsinoe or Berenice.
+To emulate the previous dynasties of Egypt, the Ptolemaic dynasty eventually adopted the practice of inbreeding including sibling marriage; this did not start in earnest until nearly a century into the dynasty's history.
+All the male rulers of the dynasty took the name Ptolemy, while queens regnant were all called Cleopatra, Arsinoe, or Berenice.
 The most famous member of the line was the last queen, Cleopatra VII, known for her role in the Roman political battles between Julius Caesar and Pompey, and later between Octavian and Mark Antony.
-Her apparent suicide at the conquest by Rome marked the end of Ptolemaic rule in Egypt.
+Her apparent suicide after the Roman conquest of Egypt marked the end of Ptolemaic rule in Egypt.

-Ptolemaic rulers and consorts
+Rulers and consorts

-The Cup of the Ptolemies: front (top) and back (bottom) of the cup (Cabinet des Médailles)Dates in brackets represent the regnal dates of the Ptolemaic pharaohs.
+Dates in brackets represent the regnal dates of the Ptolemaic pharaohs.
 They frequently ruled jointly with their wives, who were often also their sisters, aunts or cousins.
 Several queens exercised regal authority.
 Of these, one of the last and most famous was Cleopatra ("Cleopatra VII Philopator", 51–30 BC), with her two brothers and her son serving as successive nominal co-rulers.
 Several systems exist for numbering the later rulers; the one used here is the one most widely employed by modern scholars.